 The Customer will provide a 200-amp meter pedestal designed for use with Mobile Homes.
 The meter socket shall be a fully rated bypass with a clamping action on the meter spades.
 The pedestal will include a Utility side for the meter and a customer side designed with a breaker, outlet receptacles and connections for the entrance cable.
 The Utility owns and maintains the cables on the line side of the meter.
-The Customer owns and maintains everything on the load side of the meter pedestal firmly and securely according to grade line indications on the pedestal and in compliance with all codes and regulations.
+The Customer owns and maintains everything on the load side of the meter including the pedestal, cables, breakers and receptacles.
+The Customer is responsible for installing the meter pedestal firmly and securely according to grade line indications on the pedestal and in compliance with all codes and regulations.
 The Customer or customer's representative is responsible for making all connections on the load side of the meter.